reenland standard(The material can also be ordered as an A5 booklet or, for clubs and the like, as a lecture )

 Sit on the seat without dropping the bridge.

-The small cockpit you sit instead on the aft deck of the paddle as a support (the paddle behind the cockpit and hands on the handle and the rail).
+In the small cockpit, you sit instead on the aft deck of the paddle as a support (the paddle behind the cockpit and hands on the handle and the rail).
 Allow the blade to rest in the water - you support it against a stone floor or bridge is a risk that you break your paddle.

 Sliding into the cockpit with straight legs.